What is Abaqus?

 Here you could find all the Abaqus tutorials:

 In Abacus software, when your finite element model consists of several parts or you need to create several components, you need to use the Abaqus assembly module to put these parts together.
 The tools of this module are very similar to the tools of CAD software assembly environments such as CATIA and SolidWorks.
 In fact, after applying the defined loads or initial conditions, the parts move and change according to the position that you have precisely specified in the assembly module.
-Using assembly module tools does not require academic knowledge and study and is merely a technical and experimental matter that with practice in this area, your ability to use these commands optimally will increase.
+Using assembly module tools does not require academic knowledge and study and is merely a technical and experimental matter.
 In this video, some commonly used assembly module commands are explained in the form of a biomechanical example.

 You can watch the following video to learn more about the Abaqus assembly module: